afragen/git-updater-translations/README.md

 ) );
 ```

-GitHub Updater merges the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.
+Git Updater merges the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.